top of page

 The dictionary definition of static is,

-lacking in movement, action, or change, especially in a way viewed as undesirable or uninteresting.
+"lacking in movement, action, or change, especially in a way viewed as undesirable or uninteresting."

 Movement creates circulation in both muscles and joints.
 Sitting still with little movement causes the fluid in our bodies to remain static.
 The less fluid movement the less circulation and we begin to feel stiff.
 Our bodies are made of roughly 60% water.
 We can influence this water and use that fact to our advantage.
 All the tissues in our neck that include the discs, muscles, tendons, nerves, ligaments and joints need nutrition to be healthy.
 A big part of that nutrition is water.